raspibolt/raspibolt/raspibolt/raspibolt_6A_auto-unlock.md

   `$ sudo mkdir /etc/lnd`
   `$ sudo nano /etc/lnd/pwd`

 * The following script unlocks the LND wallet through its web service (REST interface).
 Copy it into a new file.
+The initial sleep delay waits for `lnd` to be ready.
+4 minutes (240s) seem to work fine, but that can be adjusted if you run into timeout issues.
   `$ sudo nano /etc/lnd/unlock`

   ```bash